oroinc/documentation/management_console/system/index.rst

 * :ref:`Menus <>` --- Customize default management console menus.
 * :ref:`Frontend Menus <>` --- Configure default storefront menus.
 * :ref:`System Calendars <>` --- Create system and organization calendars and add events to them.
-* :ref:`Shipping Rules <>` --- Add shipping rules to bind customers to specific shipping prices based on the shipping locations and the products they purchase.
+* :ref:`Shipping Rules <sys--shipping-rules>` --- Add shipping rules to bind customers to specific shipping prices based on the shipping locations and the products they purchase.
-* :ref:`Payment Rules <>` ---  Add payment rules to make payment options visible to buyers in the storefront.
+* :ref:`Payment Rules <sys--payment-rules>` ---  Add payment rules to make payment options visible to buyers in the storefront.
 * :ref:`Workflows <mc-system-wf>` --- Use system workflows and create custom workflows.
 * :ref:`Processes <user-guide-processes>` --- View and activate/deactivate processes in the application.
 * :ref:`System Information <>` --- Review system information on oro and third-party packages.